ggplot 101 recitation 🎃

 If you take a look at the variables of the weight_lbs

-column, it contains commas as thousand separator.
-However, R does not recognize this as a number (and instead views it as a character) so and it has to be removed prior changing the column type.
+column, it contains a commas as the thousand separator.
+R does not recognize this as a number (and instead views it as a character) so and it has to be removed prior changing the column type.
+There are a few ways to do this.

 <- "700,057.58"